RocketSoftware/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

-# Getting started with Micro Focus Enterprise Developer for Eclipse (Linux)
+# Getting started with Rocket Enterprise Developer for Eclipse (Linux)

 ## Overview

-This set of tutorials guides you through the use of Micro Focus Enterprise Developer for Eclipse.
+This set of tutorials guides you through the use of Rocket Enterprise Developer for Eclipse.
 They provide a basic understanding of how the product operates.

 These tutorials are designed for developers who have experience with developing COBOL on the mainframe but do not necessarily have a working knowledge of the Eclipse Integrated Development Environment (IDE).
 The tutorials provide a basic understanding of the features offered in Enterprise Developer for Eclipse to develop and maintain both simple COBOL and mainframe subsystem applications.